mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

-* New paper accepted in Spatial Statistics:
+* New paper published in Spatial Statistics:

 Lu, X., A. Kaplan, Y. Kanno, G. Valentine, J. Rash, and M.B.
 Hooten.
-(In Press).
+(2025).
 Stochastic spatial stream networks for scalable inferences of riverscape processes.
-Spatial Statistics.
+Spatial Statistics, 67:  100902.

 * New paper published in Ecology: